8 Critical Measures to Counter Suicide

 Some medications used for behavioral or mood problems can increase suicidal ideation.
 Maintain close dialogue with the prescribing physician if any worrisome symptoms appear.

 7. Place Barriers on Lethal Means

 If you have concerns or are entering a crisis situation, keep firearms and sharp objects under lock and key.
 Be aware of any poisons—including medications—in your home that need to be secured.
 Lock upper story windows and engage child locks on car doors.
 Remove or prevent access to ropes and cords.

 8. Act Quickly

 If you recognize suicidal tendencies in an individual with or without an ASD diagnosis, reach out to a professional immediately.
 Monitor your child closely and constantly until he or she is seen by a professional.

 Read the full PDF of Sallie’s article from The Autism File Magazine here.

-Click here to read this week's Got Questions?: What's the connection between autism and depression? from Christopher McDougle, MD, director of Massachusetts General Hospital’s Lurie Center for Autism.
+Click here to read What's the connection between autism and depression? from Christopher McDougle, MD, director of Massachusetts General Hospital’s Lurie Center for Autism.

-Visit the Autism Safety Project website to learn more about keeping your loved ones safe both at home and in the community.
-This resource also contains information for first responders to help them create a safer environment for and have positive interactions with individuals on the autism spectrum.
+Visit our Safety page to learn more about keeping your loved ones safe both at home and in the community.
+This resource also contains information for first responders to help them create a safer environment for and have positive interactions with people on the autism spectrum.